Main Content

 Lesson 1: Overview of Autism Spectrum Disorders

-Autism Spectrum Disorders
+Autism Spectrum Disorders (ASD)

 If you’ve met one person with autism, you’ve met one person with autism.

-Individuals with autism are a very heterogeneous group.
 You may personally know someone with autism—you may work, go to school, have a friend, or have an acquaintance with autism.
-As you no doubt know, each person's characteristics make them who they are.
+If you do not yet, you very likely will.
+As you probably know, each person has characteristics and presentations that contribute to who they are.
 Although we’ll be discussing common characteristics, teaching strategies, and other educational issues related to autism, generalizations about characteristics can be inaccurate or can mask uniqueness.
-Remember that no size fits all; throughout your life, you’ll interact with unique and special individuals with autism.
+Remember that no size fits all; throughout your life, you’ll interact with unique individuals with autism.

-This lesson's readings will provide you with an overview of ASD.
+This lesson's readings and media will provide you with an overview of ASD.
 First you will read about recent changes made to the Diagnostic and Statistical Manual of Mental Disorders, or the DSM.
 The DSM is published by the American Psychiatric Association (APA) and is the primary manual used by clinicians to provide a formal diagnosis.
 The DSM outlines specific criteria needed to receive a diagnosis, provides labels or names for the diagnosis, and lists the numerical codes that are sometimes used by insurance companies to bill for services.
 Essentially, the DSM provides the standard guidelines for clinicians to use for a formal diagnosis.
 After you read about the DSM, the lesson will cover potential causes of ASD, characteristics of the population with ASD, and instruments used to diagnose ASD.
 Finally, you'll look at the general parts of an individualized education plan (IEP) and how one might write a goal for a person with ASD.
 Let’s start with the DSM.

 The DSM-V